Alector-BIO/llm2geneset/README.md

 > llm2geneset

-This project enables generation of gene sets using natural language descriptions of biological pathways and processes.
+This project combines LLMs, gene set generation, and overrepresentation analysis to power analyis of RNA-seq and scRNA-seq data sets.

 ## Usage